To find out more, including how to control cookies, see here:

 Reduce Energy Consumption

 Besides wasting food, human society is also very used to wasting a lot of energy – which can have a great impact on the environment.
-You can reduce energy consumption in your home by using smart power strips in order to cut the energy consumption of appliances on standby.
+You can therefore reduce energy consumption in your home by using smart power strips in order to cut the energy consumption of appliances on standby.